openstack-archive/infra-manual/doc/source/developers.rst

 Account Setup
 -------------

-Prior to contributing to an OpenStack source code repository a few steps need to be completed.
+Prior to contributing to an OpenDev source code repository a few steps need to be completed.
 This document covers the steps that get you started, such as creating a few accounts on required websites, signing a contributor license agreement, uploading an ssh key, and